yszh8/chatc.github.io/_pages/about.md

 News
 ======

+\[2025.5\] Two papers were accepted at ACL 2025 Findings.
+Congrats Xiaoxin and Xi!

 \[2025.5\] One paper on fair summarization was accepted at NACCL 2025, and won the SAC award (25/2346)!
 Thanks Haoyuan!

 \[2025.5\] AAAR-1.0 was accepted at ICML 2025, and won Best Paper Award at the 2nd AI4Research workshop @ AAAI 2025.
 Thanks Renze!